We’ve All Heard of Fibre and Know That We Need It…But Do We Know Why?

 Per 100g, wholemeal bread contains around 7g of fibre, with white bread coming in at only 2.9g of fibre.
 Your average slice of bread weighs in at 38g, so a wholemeal bread sandwich for lunch can get you another chunk of that daily intake goal.6

-For dinners or hearty lunches, potatoes, beans, lentils, brown rice and wholewheat pasta are fantastic sources of fibre.3 The average baked potato with the skin on comes in at 4 grams of fibre.
+For dinners or hearty lunches, potatoes, beans, lentils, brown rice, and wholewheat pasta are fantastic sources of fibre.3 The average baked potato with the skin comes in at 4 grams of fibre.
 A portion of brown rice (195 grams) contains 3.4 grams of fibre.

 You may be surprised at just how much fibre is in fruit and veg.
-In terms of fibre, an apple comes in at 4.4 grams, a pear has 9.13 grams, and half an avocado has 6.5 grams.7
+Regarding fibre, an apple comes in at 4.4 grams, a pear has 9.13 grams, and half an avocado has 6.5 grams.7

-1 bell pepper, a portion of cauliflower or a portion of carrot all clock in at 2 grams of fibre.8 Including more fruit and vegetables into your meals or snacks can make a huge difference to the amount of fibre you are consuming.
+1 bell pepper, a portion of cauliflower or a portion of carrot all clock in at 2 grams of fibre.8 Including more fruit and vegetables into your meals or snacks can significantly affect the amount of fibre you consume.

-So in summary, fibre is a great way to regulate your digestion, help prevent health issues and is relatively easy to include in your diet.
-By making dietary adjustments, you can make yourself more comfortable in day to day life by helping out your digestive system, and begin reducing your chances of health issues occurring.
+So, in summary, fibre is a great way to regulate your digestion, help prevent health issues and is relatively easy to include in your diet.
+By making dietary adjustments, you can make yourself more comfortable in day-to-day life by helping out your digestive system and reducing your chances of health issues.

 Related content: High Fibre Foods You Should Eat